Registration Requirements in Oklahoma

 Annual Franchise Tax returns are filed on Form 200.

 Partnerships with nonresident partners may elect to have a composite return filed on their behalf.
 This is done with Form 514-PT, this form is included in the partnership booklet linked above.

 Individual Income Tax

 Individual income tax rates vary by income and filing status.
-You can find the tax tables to determine your liability in the individual income booklet linked above.

 S corporations and partnerships generally need to file their business returns within 30 days after the due date of your federal return.